ranSprd/medusa/README.md

 ### partial data

-Some payloads can contain mixed data.
-For instance, my weather station from ecowitt delivers something like
+Some payloads can contain mixed data in a single field.
+For instance, my weather station from ecowitt delivers something like:

     {
       "id": "0x19",